geolamprou/Brain_Rot_Words_Dataset_by_Claude/README.md

       <img src="https://github.com/geolamprou/Brain_Rot_Dataset/blob/main/Visualizations/Platfforms%20and%20Apps%20where%20Brain%20Rot%20Words%20spread.png" width="800" height="800" >
    </p>

-### Have fun with this dataset and be careful: Words like these are able to blow your mind too!
+### Have fun with this dataset and be careful: Words like these are able to blow your mind!